UrbanOS-Public/csec-ev-test-drive/README.md

 1. Turn on the [Jumpbox EC2 instance](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#Instances:search=Jumpbox;sort=instanceType).
 Turning on this instance will assign it a new IP address.
 2. ssh to the server with a command like this: `ssh -i ~/.ssh/PillarSmartExperienceKey.pem ec2-user@54.209.254.201`
 3. Once on the server you can connect to the database with the following command: `mysql smart_experience -h smartexperience.ccpbmhkikhpm.us-east-1.rds.amazonaws.com -usmrt -p'<PASSWORD>'`

+If you don't have access to the mentioned private key you can create a new EC2 Instance uses the Amazon Linux AMI, and add the `Jumpbox Security Group` to it's list of Security Groups.
+This Security Group allows access via a restricted range of IP address.
+If you are trying to ssh to the server and cannot you may want to ensure that your IP address is in the ingress list of IP Addresses.

 # Jobs
 There are several background jobs that run to setup data, archive data, and to send out emails.